allegro/bigflow/docs-configuration.md

 * `internal_tables` &mdash; List of table names in an internal dataset.
   Fully qualified names of internal tables are resolved to `{project_id}.{dataset_name}.{table_name}`.
 * `external_tables` &mdash; Dict that defines aliases for external table names.
-  Fully qualified names of external tables have to be declared explicitly.
+  Fully qualified names of those tables have to be declared explicitly.

 The distinction between internal and external tables shouldn't be treated too seriously.
 Internal means `mine`.
 External means any other.
 It's just a naming convention.